divetm/Supervised-learning/README.md

 Virtual Environment
 ----
 This project contains a virtual environment folder [```venv```](placeholder).
 This folder contains all the files needed to create a virtual environment in which the project is supposed to run.
+Because of the very large number of files inside of it we are forced to compress the folder into a .zip file in order to upload it to Github.
+Simply download it and unzip it if necessary, please.

 requirements.txt
 ----